kaushikpraveen/kaushikpraveen.github.io/README.md

 # kaushikpraveen.github.io
 This is my personal Portfolio file consisting of details of all my previous works.
-Visit the site->  <a href="http://www.praveenkaushik.me" target="#">kaushikpraveen.github.io</a>
+Visit the site->  <a href="http://www.kaushikpraveen.github.io" target="#">Praveen Kaushik</a>